thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

      - **custom** - you can define a custom pattern for Tenant name.
 Please see *tenantNamePattern*.

 - **tenantNamePattern**
-  In case *tenantNameStrategy* is **custom** you can specify a name of the Tenant where user is going to be created with a help of custom pattern.
+  In case if the *tenantNameStrategy* is **custom** you can specify a name of the Tenant where user is going to be created with a help of custom pattern.
-  You can use attributes from the external user info object to put them into Tenant name.
+  You can use attributes from the external user info object to put them into the Tenant's name.
 Please use %{attribute_key} as placeholder for attribute value.

   Tenant pattern examples:
      - **Demo Tenant**           # Hard coded Tenant name
-     - **Demo Tenant %{email}**  # In this case if user's email is *test@demo.com*, Tenant name is going to be *'Demo Tenant test@demo.com'*
+     - **Demo Tenant %{email}**  # In this case if user's email is *test@demo.com*, Tenant's name will be the *'Demo Tenant test@demo.com'*
-     - **%{givenName}**            # In this case if user's givenName is *Demo User*, Tenant name is going to be *'Demo User'*
+     - **%{givenName}**          # In this case if user's givenName attribute is *Demo User*, Tenant name will be *'Demo User'*

 - **customerNamePattern**
   User can be created under specific Customer, and not under the Tenant, if this pattern field is not empty.
-  You can use attributes from the external user info object to put them into Customer name.
+  You can use attributes from the external user info object to put them into the Customer name.
 Please use %{attribute_key} as placeholder for attribute value.

   Customer pattern examples:
      - **Demo Customer**             # Hard coded Customer name